madhusudhanrao-ppm/developer/ai-for-financialservices/ai-fs-cash-withdrawal/ai-fs-cash-withdrawal.md

    ![ATM Cash withdrawal](images/atm-12.png)

    Now that we know how to get information from an image, we can use this data to query from the Oracle Autonomous Database

+## Task 6: How do you set up Oracle APEX OCI Web credentials and call Generative AI services?

+1. Please see Lab 2 and Task 7 on How to setup Oracle APEX OCI Web credentials

-## Task 6: Leveraging Oracle Database with Meta Llama Models
+## Task 7: Leveraging Oracle Database with Meta Llama Models

 1. Let us take an example of how we can find customer information based on the card number read through the Meta Llama Vision model.
 2. The Response would be card number, Based on the card number card holder name and card status can be pulled from the Database.